Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Experiments

 \textbf{Implementation Details.} Our proposed method is implemented using PyTorch. we adopt two-stream ResNet50 \cite{resnet} pretrained on ImageNet \cite{ImageNet} as our backbone.
 In a mini-batch, the number of classes $P$ and instances for each class $K$ are both 12.
 All the input images are resized to $288 \times 144$.
 The augmentations for images are following \cite{ADCA}.
-Besides, Linear Transform Generator (LTG \cite{LTG}) and ColorJitter augmentations are adopted in the DCL training stage.
+Besides, Linear Transform Generator (LTG \cite{LTG}) and ColorJitter augmentations are adopted in the DCL training stage to promote the encoder to extract color-independent features.
 We train for a total of 90 epochs.
 The DCL framework is trained in the first 40 epochs, while our proposed framework is trained in the other 50 epochs.
 We use the Adam optimizer for training the model with weight decay 5e-4.
 The initial learning rate is set to 3.5e-4 and decays 10 times at the 20th, 60th, and 80th epochs.
 Following \cite{MBCCM, ADCA, PGM}, the momentum factor $\mu$ is 0.1, and the temperature $\tau$ is 0.05, while the maximum distance for DBSCAN is set to 0.6 on SYSU-MM01 and 0.3 on RegDB.
-The parameter $\kappa$ for $\kappa$-reciprocal nearest neighbors in Eq.\ref{intra_s} is set to 30 following \cite{JaccardDist}.
-The hyper-parameter $\lambda$ in Eq.\ref{OT_problem} for OT is set to 25 following \cite{OTLA}.
-The trade-off parameter $\alpha$ in Eq.\ref{Q_total} is set to 0.2 and $\beta$ in Eq.\ref{soft} is set to 0.7.
+The parameter $\kappa$ for $\kappa$-reciprocal nearest neighbors in Eq.\ref{intra_sv} and Eq.\ref{intra_sr} is set to 30 following \cite{JaccardDist}.
+The hyper-parameter $\lambda$ in Eq.\ref{OTLA} for OT is set to 25.
+The trade-off parameter $\alpha$ in Eq.\ref{Q_total_v} and Eq.\ref{Q_total_r} is set to 0.2 and $\beta$ in Eq.\ref{soft} is set to 0.7.